 The North Fork Shack

-Samy Sabil and Ryan Flatley, former staffers at North Fork Table & Inn, converted a tool shop for Cessna airplanes into North Fork Shack, a compelling little spot with a chalkboard menu of local ceviche, clam chowder, pulled lamb or fresh-catch sandwiches.
-Taco and tostadas will please meat lovers and vegetarians, while the gluten-free are not ignored, either.
-For dessert, chocolate-chip cookies and lemon cupcakes with pistachio buttercream taunt from a cake dish on the counter.
+Samy Sabil and Ryan Flatley, former staffers at North Fork Table & Inn, converted a tool shop for Cessna airplanes into North Fork Shack, a compelling little spot with a chalkboard menu of local ceviche, clam chowder, pulled lamb and fresh-catch sandwiches.
+Taco and tostadas please meat lovers and vegetarians alike, and gluten-free diners are not ignored.
+For dessert, chocolate-chip cookies and lemon cupcakes with pistachio buttercream taunt from the counter.